background

 What is a Good Operating Expense Ratio?

-Conceptually, the operating expense ratio (OER) illustrates the percentage of a property’s gross income that must be spent towards paying off operating expenses.
+Conceptually, the operating expense ratio (OER) illustrates the percentage of a property’s gross income to pay off operating expenses.

-Therefore, a lower operating expense ratio (OER) is preferred because that implies a greater percentage of the property’s gross income remains as profit upon deducting operating expenses.
+Therefore, a lower operating expense ratio (OER) is preferred because it implies that a greater percentage of the property’s gross income remains as profit after deducting operating expenses.

-Since the operating expense ratio (OER) focuses on the operational efficiency of the property, neither financing costs such as mortgage payments and interest nor capital expenditures (Capex) are part of the calculation.
+Since the operating expense ratio (OER) focuses on the property’s operational efficiency, neither financing costs such as mortgage payments and interest nor capital expenditures (Capex) are included in the calculation.

 One caveat to a low OER is that the ratio can be reduced by limited reinvestment activity, even for required maintenance Capex, which could potentially cause other issues.